pictoune/pictoune.github.io/index.md

 ## Experience the power of AnkiLingoFlash:

 {: .highlight }
-> 1. Install our browser extension with a single click
+> 1. Install the browser extension
 > 2. Browse your favorite websites as usual
 > 3. Right-click on any words or phrases you want to learn
 > 4. Instantly receive AI-generated flashcards without leaving your browser!